US servicemember killed in raid on al Qaeda in Yemen

 "We are deeply saddened by the loss of one of our elite servicemembers," Commander of US Central Command Gen. Joseph Votel said.
 "The sacrifices are very profound in our fight against terrorists who threaten innocent peoples across the globe."

-Central Command said an aircraft assisting in the operation experienced a hard landing, resulting in an additional US injury.
+Central Command said an aircraft assisting in the operation experienced a hard landing, resulting in three US troops being injured.
 That aircraft, which a US defense official said was a V-22 Osprey, was unable to fly after the landing and was then intentionally destroyed in place.

-The US operation resulted in an estimated total of 14 members of Al Qaeda in the Arabian Peninsula (AQAP) being killed and the capture of information that will likely provide insight into the planning of future terror plots.
+The US operation resulted in an estimated total of 14 members of al Qaeda in the Arabian Peninsula (AQAP) being killed and the capture of information that will likely provide insight into the planning of future terror plots.

 A US defense official said the operation was authorized by Trump.
 The military said there were no civilian casualties as a result of the raid.